The Vatican’s Northern Light

 Another reporter asked if he was worried that he would be remembered for the furor over his recent remarks on abortion.
 He responded that he hoped he would be remembered for the International Eucharistic Congress that the Quebec Church hosted in 2008.
 “The historians will have to sort it out,” he joked.

-Criticism of the appointment came predictably from within and without the Church in Quebec.
-Francoise David, head of the feminist organization Quebec Solidaire, worried about who would replace him and other retiring bishops, given that Cardinal Ouellet would be recommending the choices.
+Critics of the appointment included Francoise David, head of the feminist organization Quebec Solidaire.
+She worried about who would replace Cardinal Ouellet as archbishop of Quebec and other retiring bishops, given that the cardinal would be recommending the choices.